fhiso/basic-concepts/basic-concepts.md

 here, but non-conforming syntax *may* be accepted and processed by a *conforming* application in an implementation-defined manner.

-This standard uses *prefix notation*, as defined in §4.1 of this standard, when discussing specific *terms*.
+This standard uses *prefix notation*, as defined in {§prefix-notn} of this standard, when discussing specific *terms*.
 The following *prefix* bindings are assumed in this standard:

 ------           -----------------------------------------------